Jasminejiang-research/Apartment-Price-Prediction-Using-Machine-Learning/README.md

 ## Project Overview

-This repo implements a **reproducible machine learning pipeline** for apartment price prediction, covering:
+This repo provides a full-stack machine learning workflow for apartment price prediction, designed as an end-to-end, reproducible example of regression modeling.
+It covers three key components:

+#### 🔬1.
+Reproducible Regression Pipeline

+A fully automated and modular pipeline is implemented, covering:
-**data loading → preprocessing → 5-fold cross-validation → baseline & ensemble modeling → model interpretation and ablation analysis**.
+* Data loading → preprocessing → 5-fold cross-validation → full model training and prediction

-#### 🔬Project Focus

-This project integrates **interpretable machine learning** to investigate a key question:

-> Why does **traditional feature engineering** often fail to improve model performance in the presence of **complex data structures** and **large sample sizes**?

-I systematically evaluate this through two optimization experiments:

-* **Feature engineering** based on EDA-driven hypotheses and time feature construction.
+* Includes type-aware imputation, encoding strategies, target transformations, and model evaluation
+* Enables robust, reusable experimentation across datasets with minimal manual intervention

+#### 🔬2.
+Explainable ML: Why Classic Feature Engineering Often Fails in Complex Settings

+Using explainability techniques (SHAP), the project explores why traditional feature engineering may fail in high-dimensional, complex, and large-scale datasets—despite careful design (e.g., correlation-based feature pruning, time-feature recasting).

+Key insight: some features with low correlation still carry predictive signal non-linearly, and tree-based models can capture this where linear assumptions break.

+#### 🔬3.
+Model Stacking to Improve Performance
+The project demonstrates that in such settings, model ensembling (stacking) outperforms individual learners:

-* **Stacked ensembling**, combining linear and tree-based models to leverage their complementary strengths.
+* Combines tree-based and linear base models

-#### 🔬Key Insight

-In this dataset, **manual feature engineering yields limited gains**, while **model ensembling with a linear meta-learner** (on top of tree and linear base models) delivers a **more robust accuracy boost**, confirming that ensemble strategies are often more effective than hand-crafted transformations in real-world, high-dimensional settings.
+* Uses a linear model (Lasso) as the final meta-learner
+* Results in higher accuracy and better generalization compared to traditional feature-driven optimization alone

 **Intended audience:** researchers, ML engineers, Data Scientist